Ramirez helps Indians snap skid with 10-3 win over Tigers

 TRAINER’S ROOM

-Tigers: C Austin Romine took a foul ball off the leg in the ninth but was able to stay in the game.
+Tigers: C Austin Romine took a foul ball off the leg in the ninth but was able to stay in the game. … Detroit optioned OF Travis Demeritte to the alternate training site after the game, and the Tigers said UTIL Harold Castro (left hamstring strain) will be reinstated from the injured list before Friday’s game.

 UP NEXT